DustinHartzler/PharmToTable/wp-content/plugins/wp-ultimate-recipe/readme.txt

 = 3.4 =
 * Improvement: Performance boost by not autoloading some options and templates
-* Improvement: Significantly reduced recipe cache size
+* Improvement: Significantly reduced cache size
 * Improvement: Change default to use JSON-LD and Inline Metadata
 * Improvement: Prevent recipe template max-width issues in Firefox
 * Fix: Use AMP template when recipe is included with shortcode